JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences-faqs/index.md

 Three great talks that have been top-of-mind for me recently are:

--   [Goodbye, UseEffect 👋: David Khourshid, React Brussels 2022](https://youtu.be/HPoC-k7Rxwo): An approachable, engaging explanation of the context, pitfalls, and common alternatives around React's `useEffect` API.
+-   [Goodbye, UseEffect 👋: David Khourshid, React Brussels 2022](https://youtu.be/bGzanfKVFeU): An approachable, engaging explanation of the context, pitfalls, and common alternatives around React's `useEffect` API.
 Plus a great state charts product demo at the end!
-    -   Note: I saw this in React Brussels, and will replace the link with that video once it's shared on YouTube!
 -   [How We Automated our Relationship: Daphne Liu & Tiger Oakes, CascadiaJS 2022](https://youtu.be/Zxe7bDZweoI?t=70): Each project shown was cool on its own, but the speakers made it all exciting, explained the concepts very well, and added a lot of great humor and personal flair.
 -   [A SERIOUS discussion about Next.js: Cassidy Williams, Reactathon 2021](https://youtu.be/dK2bTdb_CTc): A great walk-through of setting up a fun project in Next.js and deploying to Netlify, which I know many beginner developers found useful.
 Plus it breaks down the unapproachability of big frameworks in a hilarious way.